homiermorphism/react-library/README.md

 1. Edit a book

-2. Delete a book (done)

-3. Styling

-4. More form options (read/in progress/unread, rating, etc.)
+2. More form options (read/in progress/unread, rating, etc.)

-5. Sorting
+3. Sorting